dotnet/docfx/docs/designs/xref.md

 ## Resolve xref
 ### Using `@` to reference a uid in markdown
-  Not supporting `displayProperty` for this case for now, we need to refine the validation pattern of uid firstly.
+  Not supporting `displayProperty` for this case for now, we need to refine the validation pattern of uid firstly, could reference to [V2](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html#shorthand-form).
 ```
 Link to @a
 ```